Are the recent deaths of U.S tourists in the Dominican Republic linked?

 Just a few days later on the 29th, 63 year old Nathaniel Edward Holmes complained of feeling ill.
 He was staying at the “Grand Bahia Principe La Romana” resort on Carretera San Pedro with his girlfriend, 49 year old Cynthia Ann Day, at the time.

 The following morning when the couple neglected to check out on time, hotel staff attempted to rouse them, but received no response.
 When they opened up the room they discovered the bodies of Holmes and Day in the bed.
 There were no signs of breaking and entering, nor any signs of violence or trauma to the bodies.
 It seemed as though the pair had simply gone to sleep and never woken up again.
 It was strange enough that several other individuals had died similar ways, but a couple, on the same night, in the same room?

-The cause of death was said to be “respiratory failure” and “accumulation of fluid in the lungs”, there was also evidence of internal bleeding.
 An official spokesperson would later go on to say that Day had “died of shock upon seeing that Holmes had died next to her” and it was noted in the autopsy that she had fluid and swelling around the brain.